-The floodplain of the unnamed drain appears to be fairly constrained within this area - there is not much difference in extent between Flood Zone 3 and the 1% AEP event with the 2080s climate change allowances applied.
-Therefore, it is likely that climate change will not have a significant impact on the extent of flooding from this watercourse.
-It may, however, increase the depth of flooding in the area affected.
+The floodplain of the drain appears to be fairly constrained within this area - there is not much difference in extent between the 1% AEP event and the 1% AEP with the 2080s climate change scenarios applied.
+However, the depth of flooding in the area affected may increase with climate change.